Beth Mead: ‘The things I’ve dealt with have made me a stronger person’

 Beth Mead on her England return: ‘The things I’ve dealt with have made me a stronger person’

-Mead is back in the England squad after the hardest year of her life - having lost her mum to cancer and missing out on the World Cup due to injury
+Mead is back in the England squad after the hardest year of her life – losing her mum to cancer and missing out on the World Cup due to injury

 Beth Mead says she is rediscovering the joy of football after a year shaped by loss and grief.
 The last time Mead played at Wembley, her mother, June, was still alive to see it.
 Wembley was the scene of Mead’s greatest triumph, when England won the Euros and she finished as the tournament’s top scorer and best player.
 What followed was the toughest year of her life, as she ruptured her anterior cruciate ligament and then lost her mum after a long battle with ovarian cancer.